jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 # Selecting Appropriate Hardware

-The following is intended to help you choose appropriate hardware hardware for a Jellyfin server and take full advantage of its features.
-E.g., hardware acceleration.
+The following is intended to help you choose appropriate hardware for a Jellyfin server and take full advantage of its features (e.g. hardware acceleration).

 ## Simple Guide